Upgrades on the way for my Saab 9-3 Monte Carlo

 Been there, Done that.

 The statement “Sometimes not buying a replacement car can be fun, too” is not only dam true but at times what many of us long for as the satisfaction, rewards and overall feeling when you make improvements are huge and can’t be the same as when you buy a new Saab.
 Granted, the feeling of owning a new car is too a unique experience with lots of rewards however, a car like the Monte is itself a great feat and getting this to the levels that Swade wants to bring this to gives you a huge adrenaline boost.
-Swade, make sure this one does not end up in the streets of Sydney, no more track days please !!!
+Swade, make… Read more »

 Very envious Swade, especially as I have just ruined my old black 9-3 Aero (Abbott Stage1)